cestinger/vgs-tasks/devops-task/README.md

 ## Pre-reqs

 The machine where this is being run has a linux variant of Docker engine running and an internet connection.
+This has only been tested on mac.

 ## To create the environment
 ```